arbolitoloco/mm-github-pages-starter/docs/symbiota-management/symbiota-management.md

 # Symbiota Management

-Learn about the Symbiota framework and how it can be used to create Biodiversity Portals.
+There are many responsibilities associated with the role of a portal admin.
+This section reviews what those are and offers instructions on how to use the most common tools.
 {: .fs-6 .fw-300 }